 7. They believe every toxic thought that runs through their minds.

-8. They believe logic is more important than imagination.
+8. People feel lost in life becausehey believe logic is more important than imagination.

 People who suffer from a lack of imagination feel compelled to rationalize everything that happens to them.
 Constantly seeking to give logical explanations, to themselves and to others, for why they can’t move on with their lives, for why they aren’t as happy as they would like to be, and for why their present and future lives will be nothing but a replica of their past.
 And that’s just another reason why people feel lost in life.

 “Anyone who lives within their means suffers from a lack of imagination.” ~ Oscar Wilde

 They are very attached to their past and everything that happened in it.
 And they just can’t seem to find a way to free themselves from it, nor do they want to.